Alterith/lecture-notes/lecture1/README.md

 ## Dual mode operation ##

-- When a machine runs in the privileged mode, the software has access to all the hardware -- this is when the kernel is running
+- When a machine runs in the privileged mode, the software has access to all the hardware -- this is when the kernel is running.
-- When a machine runs in user mode, the access to hardware is restricted -- this is when the user programmes are running
+- When a machine runs in user mode, the access to hardware is restricted -- this is when user programmes are running.
-- User programs access hardware by issuing a system call to the kernel, upon which the machine switches to the kernel mode
+- User programs access hardware by issuing a system call to the kernel, upon which the machine switches to the kernel mode and the kernel carries out the request of the user program.
 - Certain instructions are prohibited to be executed in the user mode;
-  an exception will be raised if a user program attempts to execute such an instruction
+  an exception will be raised if a user program attempts to execute such an instruction.

 ## Address space of a running program ##

-- When an executable file for a user program is being loaded into memory, the address space for the running instance of the program is created an the thread of control is transferred to the user program.
+- When an executable file for a user program is being loaded into memory, the address space for the running instance of the program is created and the thread of control is transferred to the user program.
 After that, OS provides services to the running program and protects itself and hardware from it.